-we recognise that the "small print" of insurance policies can easily be overlooked complaints about health and medical insurance
+we recognise that the "small print" of insurance policies can easily be overlooked

 We continue to hear from people who are concerned that they have been mis-sold income protection policies.
 As we have mentioned before, we think that some of these people are confused about the type of cover they have - and believe they have an unwanted payment protection policy (PPI), rather than income protection, which might be better suited to their individual circumstances.